srxiaoj/LeetCode_HW/OtherCompany/Thumbtack/simpledatabase/README.md

 I wanted to achieve **O(1)** runtime for GET, SET, UNSET, and NUMEQUALTO, so I chose to keep my data in Maps.
 NUMEQUALTO uses it's own map
 (inverted index), that is actualized at every SET, UNSET.

-A **transaction** contains a Map of key-value, a Map of value-ValueCount and a list of deletedItems that marks the keys deleted in the transaction
+B **transaction** contains a Map of key-value, a Map of value-ValueCount and a list of deletedItems that marks the keys deleted in the transaction
 (used when the transaction is committed).
 Each transaction will keep only the keys and the valueCounts that were modified inside it with set, unset.

 **Nested transactions** are implemented by maintaining a list of transactions.
 For example if we are in a nested transaction and we need to search for a key that is in a parent transaction, we will iterate